Truss Rod Adjustment

-Before we adjust the truss rod I want to warn you.
+Before we do anything I want to warn you.
 BE VERY CAREFUL.
 Do not over tighten the truss rod.
-Remember the truss rod is a piece of metal that we are applying pressure to in order to bend it and the neck.
-If you over tighten the truss, you can cause any number of problems.
-You could snap the truss rod, warp the fretboard, or twist the neck.
+Remember the truss rod is a piece of metal that is in charge of applying pressure to bend your guitar neck.
+If you over tighten it, you can cause any number of problems including snapping it, warping the fretboard, or even twisting your guitar neck.
 All of these problems are rather involved and expensive repairs.
-It is best just to be careful and not over tighten the truss rod in the first place.
+It is best just to be careful and not over tighten the it in the first place.

-A good thing to do before following the steps below is to loosen your truss rod a full turn and measure the neck to see what happens.
+A good thing to do before following the steps below is to loosen your rod a full turn and measure your guitar neck to see what happens.
 If the truss rod is already all the way tightened and the neck still has relief in it, you may break something by continuing to tighten it.
 Backing off the tension will give you an idea of how tight the rod is before you start the adjustment.

-The Fender Telecaster truss rod is accessible at the bottom of the neck.
-It cannot be adjusted while the neck is still firmly attached to the guitar because the screw head is partially hidden by the body.
+Fender Telecaster and Stratocaster truss rods are often only accessible at the bottom of your guitar neck.
+These truss rods can't be adjusted while the neck is still bolted to the guitar because the screw head or allen head is partially hidden by the body.
 In order to adjust your Fender style rod, you'll have to partcially or completely remove your neck from the body.
 Don't worry.
 It's not as bad as it sounds.
-Here are the steps to adjusting this truss rod.
+Here are the steps to adjusting your Telecaster and Stratocaster truss rod.